nicholasferguson/YAD_t/Readme.md

 =====================================================================
 Introduction ====
 * Markov Algorithm.
+* This was used a preliminary vehicle to study implementations of Markov Algorithms
 * Ported from QT/YAD Studio into a std/boost console app, built with Visual Studio 2013.
-* Refactored so it will run all 5 rule sets from Rosettacode.org and
+* Refactored so it will run all
+* 5 rule sets from Rosettacode.org (http://rosettacode.org/wiki/Execute_a_Markov_algorithm) and
-* 2 rule sets from s wiki page on Markov Algorithm.
-And
+* 2 rule sets from s wiki page on Markov Algorithm. (https://en.wikipedia.org/wiki/Markov_algorithm) And
 * 2 rule sets from YAD studio.
 * Console app outputs to console each step of a rule transforming input into final output.